Enter the moment of inertia (kg·m²), the angular velocity (rad/s), and the time (s) into the calculator to determine the Flywheel Power.

 • t is the time (s)

-To calculate the flywheel power, multiply the momentum of inertia by the angular velocity squared, then divide by the 2 times the time.
+To calculate the flywheel power, multiply the moment of inertia by the angular velocity squared, then divide by 2 times the time.

 How to Calculate Flywheel Power?